 - 8 large pieces butter lettuce

-- 1 tbsp Sabra sea salt spread (for the bread)
+- 1 tablespoon Sabra sea salt spread for the bread

-- Combine beef, cheese, olives, red peppers, garlic and herb Sabra spread, 1 tbsp balsamic and salt and pepper, to taste in a large bowl
+- Combine beef, cheese, olives, red peppers, garlic and herb Sabra spread, 1 tablespoon balsamic and salt and pepper, to taste in a large bowl

 - Work the mixture well to get everything mixed well